Membership with the AWA

 Learn more about DNA testing process, handling of results, TSUs vs hair samples and failed samples / low call rates.
 Genomic SNP vs Parentage SNP, parent discovery vs parent verification, registrations and animal transfers.

-It is very important that you appreciate when viewing the AWA database that the information contained on the AWA database, including but not limited to pedigree, DNA information, Estimated Breeding Values (EBVs) and Index values, is based on data supplied by members and/or third parties.
+It is important that you appreciate when accessing the Australian Wagyu Association Limited (AWA) database (which may be hosted on an external website) that the information contained on the AWA database, including but not limited to pedigree, DNA information, Wagyu Breeding Values (WBVs) and Index values (together called Database Information), is based on data supplied by AWA members and/or third parties.

-Regarding EBVs and Index values, it is very important to appreciate, and you need to be aware that:
+Regarding WBVs and Index values, it is important to appreciate, and you need to be aware that:

-Regarding pedigree and DNA testing results submitted to the AWA, it is very important to appreciate, and you need to be aware that:
+Regarding pedigree and DNA testing results submitted to the AWA, it is important to appreciate, and you need to be aware that:

-Regarding prefectural content, it is very important to appreciate, and you need to be aware that:
+Regarding prefectural content, it is important to appreciate, and you need to be aware that:

-If you consider that you do not understand or appreciate the nature and extent of the data provided on this website or the EBVs of a particular animal, then AWA strongly recommends that you seek independent expert advice.
+If you consider that you do not understand or appreciate the nature and/or implications of the data provided on this website or the WBVs of a particular animal, then AWA strongly recommends that you seek expert advice.
+Note there is substantial technical information and articles on the Wagyu website to assist our members.